neonexus/streamer-toolkit/README.md

 1. Copy `config/local.js.sample` -> `config/local.js`, then modify all of the appropriate fields.
     * You will need to setup an application with [Twitch](https://dev.twitch.tv/docs/authentication/#registration) and [StreamLabs](https://streamlabs.com/dashboard/#/apps/register).
-    * If you are wanting to use commands like `!dice` or `!tokens`, you will need to send an email to the developers of StreamLabs after application registration.
+    * If you are wanting to use commands like `!dice` or `!points`, you will need to send an email to the developers of StreamLabs after application registration.
 The details are on their site, linked above.
     * Don't worry about the StreamLabs token (just the client ID, secret and redirectUri); I built a [special feature](#getting-your-streamlabs-token) to help easily retrieve your StreamLabs OAuth token (which does not expire).